 For some, however, the Great Dane’s size can be an issue if you’re short on space.
 But you won’t ever have to worry about them being too loud.

 The Basenji is easily one of the most interesting quiet dog breeds on this list.
 They are known as the “barkless dog” because they don’t bark – they don’t know how to!

 They do tend to yodel at times, though.
 If you’re a first-time dog owner, the Basenji might not be the ideal pet for you as they’re a bit high maintenance.
 However, if you’re experienced and can dedicate time to training, then the Basenji could be the breed for you.

 The Whippet is disciplined, docile, and not known for being vocal.

-The breed does like to keep to themselves, so they don’t need a ton of attention like other dogs.
+The breed likes to keep to themselves, so they don’t need much attention like other dogs.